-In Cisco Internet Streamer CDS Release 2.5 software, Multicast to SE and Multicast to client options were added.
-The administrator can configure inter-SE multicast for live programs if the network is multicast enabled.
+For Multicast to SE and Multicast to client options, the administrator can configure inter-SE multicast for live programs if the network is multicast enabled.
 If the network is not multicast enabled, the result is undefined and streaming may not work as expected.
 Therefore, this requires a special configuration on the Live Programs page to turn this feature on and off.